This guide shows you how to reference at ACU.

 |Are you using information that is considered common knowledge? (e.g. Canberra is the capital of Australia or the sun sets in the west)||Yes||No need to cite it|

-For more information on referencing at ACU, consult the Academic Referencing Modules prepared by Academics Skills in LEO.
+For more information on referencing at ACU, consult the Referencing Styles module in LEO prepared by Academics Skills Unit.

-For commonly asked questions about Academic Referencing, go to the Academic Skills page: Referencing FAQ.
+For commonly asked questions about Academic Referencing, go to the Academic Skills Unit page: Referencing FAQ.